Youth Baseball Drills: Get the Bug With Skill Development

 Leave it to a guy named Steve Martin to bring his sense of humor to the youth baseball diamond.

 Martin, the training coordinator for the Hamilton Township (N.J.)
 Recreation Baseball Association, has some fun ideas to help provide proper baseball instruction.
-If you do it right from the beginning, you may eliminate future problems, but he assures that even if there are glitches in a player’s mechanics they likely can be fixed.
+If you do it right from the beginning - from how to grip a baseball on up - you may eliminate future problems, but he assures that even if there are glitches in a player’s mechanics, they likely can be fixed.

 “When I teach T-ballers, I start them from the get-go with good balance, good grip, good mechanics, good hip turn and squashing the bug,” Martin says.
 “When they’re that age, you have to relate to them.
 I go to the dollar store and I buy oven mitts and these spongy-type cutouts of bugs.
 They all got oven mitts and gloves."